stefanfluck/palmpy/docs/palmpy-documentation.md

 <div style="page-break-after: always; break-after: page;"></div>

-# PALM static driver setup with palmpy
+# PALM Static Driver Setup with palmpy

 This section will outlines the steps needed to create a static driver using the make_static script (in the following sections referred to as "the script"), which leverages the functions of palmpy to create static driver from geodata.
 When it comes to geodata, due to the different ways and standards, how people record geographical features, it is extremely difficult to write a script that does not require any data preprocessing.
 In order to create a simulation setup procedure that is easy to employ, some generalization standards were outlined about how geodata should look like in order for the script to be able to understand it.